chpc-tech-eval/scc/tutorial4/README.md

 ![image](https://github.com/ChpcTraining/monitoring_vms/assets/157092105/0568acc5-5248-4b90-8803-5f58d2af11e2)

-If you've managed to successfully configure your dash boards for your head node, repeat
+If you've managed to successfully configure your dash boards for your head node, repeat the steps for deploying **Node Exporter** on your compute node(s).

 > [!NOTE]
 > Should you have any difficulties running the above configuration, use the alternative process below to deploy your monitoring stack.
 Click on the heading to reveal content.